merlinkv/ZX_Dandanator_MTD/README.md

 # Updates

+* 31-12-2023 - Added a new preliminary scheme for replacing GAL with 74HCT IC series
 * 26-08-2023 - Added 3D Printer files (STL) for those who wants to put the arduino in a socket.

 # Boards